Lane Thomas Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.25 team ERA ranks 17th across all league pitching staffs.
+- The Marlins have the 15th-ranked team ERA among all MLB pitching staffs (4.22).

 © 2023 Data Skrive.
 All rights reserved.